 The Open Space Authority has taken a lead role in identifying and preserving the region’s most important farmland and rangeland.
 In collaboration with farmers and ranchers, agricultural organizations, natural resource agencies, and local, regional, and state initiatives, the Authority is identifying ways to support the environmental and economic viability of the Valley’s agriculture.
 Efforts are focused to help protect the most important remaining farmlands and rangelands, where production currently occurs and where it can be most effectively sustained over the long-term.
 Partners such as Sustainable Agriculture Education (SAGE) have released the Food Works report that focuses on building up local food systems to improve our region's economy, community healthy, livability, and the environment.

-The Authority currently participates in the Santa Clara Valley Agricultural Plan that aims to protect agricultural lands in order to reduce greenhouse gas emissions.
+The Authority is currently participating in the implementation of the Santa Clara Valley Agricultural Plan, which aims to protect agricultural lands in order to reduce greenhouse gas emissions.

 The Authority conserves farms, ranches, and other working landscapes to sustain the economic and environmental viability of local agriculture.

 Learn more about agriculture in the Santa Clara Valley Greenprint.